The Globalist (song): Concept

 In the second part, the protagonist becomes insane and destroys the world via nuclear weapons transferred through drones.
-The third part of "The Globalist" deals with the aftermath of the protagonists' decision, as he bemoans there is "nothing left to love".
+The third part of "The Globalist" deals with the aftermath of the protagonist's decision, as he bemoans there is "nothing left to love".

 Reception

 "The Globalist" received mixed reviews.
 Rolling Stone described the song as "a grand hymn of despair with a hot jam in the center", praising the song's message.